docker/docs/network/index.md

 of different factors:

 - Whether the container OS runs on [musl or glibc](https://wiki.musl-libc.org/functional-differences-from-glibc.html#Name_Resolver/DNS){: target="blank" rel="noopener" }
-- Whether the Docker daemon binary was [statically or dynamically linked](https://pkg.go.dev/net#hdr-Name_Resolution){: target="blank" rel="noopener" }
+- Whether the Docker daemon binary is [statically or dynamically linked](https://pkg.go.dev/net#hdr-Name_Resolution){: target="blank" rel="noopener" }
 - If dynamically linked, which version of glibc that's used
 - Whether or not [nsswitch.conf is present](https://tldp.org/LDP/nag2/x-087-2-resolv.library.html#X-087-2-RESOLV.NSSWITCH-CONF){: target="blank" rel="noopener" }

-You may find that name resolution works as follows:
+Under most circumstances, name resolution with multiple nameservers should work as follows:

 1. The container emits requests to **all** nameservers that you specify.
 2. The container uses the first response returned by any of the nameservers.